 The likes of deer, wild boar, rodents, primates, reptiles and birds are hunted and killed for consumption and cooked using several different cooking techniques and ingredients within the local region.
 The wild game trade is very quickly becoming a detriment to the region by causing several different species to become rare and extinct.
 This practice goes against Peruvian culture’s views on protecting and preserving the environment and animals within its borders.

-The Andean highlands have rich soil which is great for farming and allows for the growth of potatoes, oca, tarwi, quinoa and olluco to name but a few.
+The Peruvian Andes have rich soil which is great for farming and allows for the growth of potatoes, oca, tarwi, quinoa and olluco to name but a few.
 From the time of the Incas, the livelihood of the locals depended on the production of traditional crops such as roots, tubers, grains, vegetables, fruits and the rearing of edible animals such as guinea pigs, llamas and camelids.